hugotms/trader/README.md

 By using this program, you understand that there is no support tied to it.
 You are, of course able to raise an issue.
 Please note that any work on those issues will be done in a "Best effort".

 Please, note that the author of this code is not responsible of any loss you may endure and thus, can, in no case, be the target of legal proceedings.
 As for every financial placement, you should monitor it yourself and not blindly trust technology.
 Especially if you do not understand this code and what it's doing.
-You are, at all time able to cancel an order the classical way (via Bitpanda Pro web interface or application).
+You are, at all time able to cancel an order the classical way (via One Trading web interface or application).

 You should never invest with money you do not own nor that you need.